ealmaraz/Bound-Dark-Energy---CAMB/README.md

 See README_BDE.txt for more details

 ### Acknowledgments ###
-This code is built upon the CAMB public code (November 16 release; https://camb.info/) and `equations_quint.f90` template for quintessence.
-The ODEPACK Fortran library is also used: https://people.sc.fsu.edu/~jburkardt/f77_src/odepack/odepack.html
+This code is built upon the CAMB public code (November 2016 release; https://camb.info/) and `equations_quint.f90` template for quintessence.
+The ODEPACK Fortran library is also used:<br> https://people.sc.fsu.edu/~jburkardt/f77_src/odepack/odepack.html

 ### Contact ###
 For comments, suggestions, etc, feel free to contact me: erickalmaraz@gmail.com